jeongwonlee1019/rapid-prototype-projects/book-website/client/README.md

 * Users can choose to share their profiles with other group members.

 ## Installation
-To run the server, simply download this repo and open port 3456.
-Then, start up the server with "node chat_server.js."
+To run the server, make sure port 3000 is open, run nodemon server/index.js, and go to http://localhost:3000/home.
+Also, make sure your IP address is added to MongoDB's whitelist for access.

 ## Technologies Used
 - JavaScript